KayChadow/Notes/web/smuggling.md

 The message is terminated with a chunk of size zero, so something like this `0\r\n\r\n`.

 > HTTP/2 is kinda immune to ambigious request length

+### CL.0 & H2.0
+Sometimes, endpoint that don't expect to receive `POST` requests will just ignore the `Content-Length` header.
+This allows to smuggle request by simply sending the start of a new request in the main request body.
+Look at [this PoC](#cl0--simple).

+The same thing might happen with HTTP/2 downgrading.
+The back-end might ignore the content-length header.
+We call this **H2.0** :water: **vulnerability**.

 ## Exploitation